Jingkou1012/LLM-Paper/README.md

 - Open LLM Leaderboard - [HF](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard)
 ---
 ## ♥️ Contributing
-This repository is a living, breathing project, and your contributions are what keep it thriving!

-If you've got an idea, a fix, or even just a suggestion, don't hesitate to submit a pull request.
-I'll keep some pull requests open for discussion, especially if I'm not quite sure if they're a perfect fit for the LLM.

-Your feedback and contributions are invaluable in shaping the future of this project.
-Let's collaborate and make this repository the best it can be!
+This project is really important to me, and I'm always looking for ways to make it better.
+If you have any ideas, fixes, or even just suggestions, please send them my way!
+I'm open to discussing any pull requests, especially if we need to figure out how they fit with the LLM.
+Your feedback means a lot to me, so let's work together and make this the best repository it can be!

 ---
 ## ⭐ Star History